Liza-Sareen/Liza-Sareen/README.md

 </p>
 <hr>
 <pre>
-💻 I am a Machine Learning & Frontend Developer
+💻 I am a Frontend Developer
-📚 Currently doing B-Tech in Electrical and Computer Engineering from TIET 📝 I have a strong interest in Data Science
+📚 Currently doing B-Tech in Electrical and Computer Engineering from TIET 📝 I have a strong interest in Problem Solving
-🔭 Working on Deep Learning & Machine Learning
 🌟 Main languages: Python and Web
 </pre>
 <hr>